Dave Chappelle

-Early life
+Early life and education

 David Khari Webber Chappelle was born on August 24, 1973, in Washington, D.C.
 His father, William David Chappelle III, was a professor of vocal performance and the dean of students at Antioch College in Yellow Springs, Ohio.
 His mother, Yvonne Seon (née Reed, formerly Chappelle), worked for Congolese Prime Minister Patrice Lumumba, is a Unitarian Universalist minister, and worked as a professor and university administrator at several institutions including Wright State University and Prince George's Community College.
 Chappelle has a stepmother and a stepbrother.

 Chappelle grew up in Silver Spring, Maryland, and attended Woodlin Elementary School.
 His parents were politically active, and family house visitors included Pete Seeger and Johnny Hartman.
 Hartman predicted Chappelle would be a comedian and, around this time, Chappelle's comic inspiration came from Eddie Murphy and Richard Pryor.
 After his parents separated, Chappelle stayed in Washington with his mother while spending summers with his father in Ohio.
 In high school he worked as an usher in Ford's Theatre.
 He attended DC's Eastern High School for a short time before transferring to Duke Ellington School of the Arts, where he studied theater arts, graduating in 1991.